How Would You Like to Take a Nantucket Sleighride?

 The Merry Mailman television program debuted on Secaucus, New Jersey’s WOR-TV in 1950.
 The host was Ray Heatherton, a former bandleader and singer.
 Ray and his sidekicks Chick and Milt entertained studio audiences with games, songs, stories, magic tricks, skits,...

-Test your ability to focus As you watch this one-minute video of people passing a ball back and forth, count the number of times the people in white pass the ball.
-CLICK HERE TO WATCH IT NOW The video was created by psychologists Daniel Simons and Christopher Chabris...
+As you watch this one-minute video of people passing a ball back and forth, count the number of times the people in white pass the ball.
+CLICK HERE TO WATCH IT NOW The video you just watched was created by psychologists Daniel Simons and Christopher Chabris They...

 Ask For It By Name